patmorin/patmorin.github.io/problems/obstacle-numbers.md

 An *outside obstacle* in an obstacle representation $(P,R)$ is an obstacle that is not bounded by visibility edges, i.e, there is a path from the obstacle to infinity that does not intersect any edge of $V_R(P)$.
 An *outside obstacle representation* of $G$ is an obstacle representation of $G$ that has an outside obstacle.
 The *outside obstacle number* of $G$ is the minimum number of obstacles in any outside obstacle representation of $G$.

+## A Lemma
-Here's a lemma that might help (it's an easy generalization of Lemma 4.1 in [Berman etal's paper][berman-etal]).
+Here's a lemma that might help that might be helpful for solving these kinds of problems.
+(It's an easy generalization of Lemma 4.1 in [Berman etal's paper][berman-etal]).

 <div class="lemma">